rsvim/rsvim.github.io/blog/2024-08-29-motivation.md

 - Popular and widely used, with active developing community.
 - Great performance that won't make the editor laggy.

-We don't have too many options:
+We don't have many options:

 - Python is too slow.
 - Other scripts such as lua/vimscript/lisp are not so popular, some new script languages are still too young and not widely accepted.